 In this laboratory, physics meets chemistry meets biology.
-In one hand, we explore soft materials to understand their physical behavior, which is governed by the underlying mesophasic structures.
-On the other hand, the knowledge of fundamental sciences is employed to comprehend some biological processes, especially in the field of membrane biophysics.
+In one hand, we explore soft materials to understand their physical behaviour, which is governed by the underlying mesophasic structures, on the other hand, the knowledge of fundamental sciences is employed to comprehend some biological processes, especially in the field of membrane biophysics.

 Facilities in lab:

 - Langmuir trough

 - Surface potential analysis (SPOT)

 - This lab is also equipped with many of the basic instruments required for sample preparations (UV-cleaner, spin coater, vacuum incubator, centrifuge, tip sonicator, ionic conductivity meter etc.)

 Accessible common facilities: